Wattis Mine (later Star Point Mine)

 In 1999, Cyprus Plateau Mining Corporation was sold to RAG American.
 In 2004 RAG American was purchased by Foundation Coal.

-(click here for more information about RAG American Coal Company, including the corporate succession to today's Alpha American Coal Company, LLC.)
+(More information about RAG American Coal Company, including the corporate succession to today's Alpha American Coal Company, LLC)

 Reclamation efforts for the entire Star Point and Wattis mine site started in February 2000.
 Reclamation was completed in 2003.
 After a ten year period of monitoring, the mine was declared fully reclaimed on July 29, 2013.
 (Utah Division of Oil, Gas and Mining, Permit C0070006, Star Point Mine)